Morphine: Effects on the immune system

-This regulation of cytokines appear to occur via the p38 MAPKs (mitogen-activated protein kinase)-dependent pathway.
+This regulation of cytokines appears to occur via the p38 MAPKs (mitogen-activated protein kinase)-dependent pathway.
 Usually, the p38 within the dendritic cell expresses TLR 4 (toll-like receptor 4), which is activated through the ligand LPS (lipopolysaccharide).
 This causes the p38 MAPK to be phosphorylated.
 This phosphorylation activates the p38 MAPK to begin producing IL-10 and IL-12.
-When the dendritic cells are chronically exposed to morphine during their differentiation process then treated with LPS, the production of cytokines is different.
-Once treated with morphine, the p38 MAPK does not produce IL-10, instead favoring production of IL-12.
+When the dendritic cells are chronically exposed to morphine during their differentiation process and then treated with LPS, the production of cytokines is different.
+Once treated with morphine, the p38 MAPK does not produce IL-10, instead favoring the production of IL-12.
 The exact mechanism through which the production of one cytokine is increased in favor over another is not known.
 Most likely, the morphine causes increased phosphorylation of the p38 MAPK.
 Transcriptional level interactions between IL-10 and IL-12 may further increase the production of IL-12 once IL-10 is not being produced.
 This increased production of IL-12 causes increased T-cell immune response.

 Further studies on the effects of morphine on the immune system have shown that morphine influences the production of neutrophils and other cytokines.
 Since cytokines are produced as part of the immediate immunological response (inflammation), it has been suggested that they may also influence pain.
 In this way, cytokines may be a logical target for analgesic development.
 Recently, one study has used an animal model (hind-paw incision) to observe the effects of morphine administration on the acute immunological response.
-Following hind-paw incision, pain thresholds and cytokine production were measured.
-Normally, cytokine production in and around the wounded area increases in order to fight infection and control healing (and, possibly, to control pain), but pre-incisional morphine administration (0.1 mg/kg to 10.0 mg/kg) reduced the number of cytokines found around the wound in a dose-dependent manner.
+Following the hind-paw incision, pain thresholds and cytokine production were measured.
+Normally, cytokine production in and around the wounded area increases to fight infection and control healing (and, possibly, to control pain), but pre-incisional morphine administration (0.1 mg/kg to 10.0 mg/kg) reduced the number of cytokines found around the wound in a dose-dependent manner.
 The authors suggest that morphine administration in the acute post-injury period may reduce resistance to infection and may impair the healing of the wound.